 Many of your older posts are most likely already indexed but are ranking very low.
 If you can improve some of them, the only way is up.

-So don’t change your URL when you update or improve an old post or you will lose them.
+So never change your URL when you update or improve an old post, or you will lose your comments and backlinks.